Learn how to make this delicious focaccia bread with a step-by-step video tutorial. A great, easy bread recipe for beginners!

 1 ½tablespoonolive oil

-In a small bowl, add the water, sugar, and yeast, mix and then cover for ten minutes.
+In a small bowl, add the water, sugar, and yeast, stir well, and then cover for ten minutes.
 After ten minutes if the mixture formed a froth then go ahead with the next step.
 If you are using instant active yeast you don't need to let it proof.

 In a different bowl, add the flour and the salt, then gradually add the yeast mixture and knead.

 Knead for 5 minutes, when the dough is smooth and not sticky, add the olive oil and knead for three more minutes.
-Cover the dough and let it rise in warm place for an hour and a half or until it is double in size.
+Cover the dough and let it rise in a warm place for an hour and a half or until it is double in size.
+You can also use a stand mixer with the dough hook attachment.

 Punch the dough and knead for 1 minute.